Go Down Like a Lead Balloon – Meaning, Usage & Examples

 In comedy and entertainment, the phrase is often used to highlight failures.
 It is used when jokes, shows, or movies flop.
 The phrase works well because it creates a strong image of failing expectations.

-Related: Across the Board - Meaning, Example & Usage
+Related: Don’t Rain on My Parade - Idiom, Meaning, Example & Usage

 The phrase “Go Down Like a Lead Balloon” shows how language changes and becomes part of culture.
 It perfectly shows how the American entertainment industry uses language.
 This includes making fun of, and talking about, its failures.